 Supporting wild rivers in Europe

-The European Wilderness Society promotes the WILDRivers Network, which supports the last truly free-flowing rivers in Europe.
-You can help by supporting and following EWS to protect WILDRivers, as well as other projects bringing back wild rivers in Europe.
-Dam Removal Europe is restoring European waterways by removing thousands of unnecessary barriers to fish migration.
+The European Wilderness Society promotes the WILDRivers Network, which supports the last truly free-flowing rivers that remain in Europe.
+You can help by following European Wilderness Society to protect WILDRivers, as well as other projects bringing back wild rivers in Europe.
+Dam Removal Europe helps restore European water courses by getting rid of thousands of old barriers to fish migration.

 To celebrate World Fish Migration Day, why not join the Dam Removal Cafe this afternoon?
-If you’d like to learn more about restoration, you can also attend the 7th Dam Removal Europe seminar in May.
-This is an international event on improving dam removal as a European river restoration tool.
+If you would like to learn more about how to restore rivers, you can also attend the 7th Dam Removal Europe seminar in May.
+This is an international event on the development of dam removal as a tool to help recover European rivers.

 Subscribe to our newsletter!